-Gas Centrifuge Plants - Commercial GC plants are currently operating in five countries, Germany, Netherlands, UK (the three countries in the Urenco Company), Russia and Japan.
-Their total capacity is about 34,000 te SWU per year, which is 68% of the current demand of 50,000 te SWU per year.
+Gas Centrifuge Plants - Commercial GC plants are currently operating in five countries: Germany, Netherlands, UK (the three countries in the Urenco Company), Russia, and Japan.
+Their total capacity is about 34M SWU per year, which is 68% of the current demand of 50M SWU per year.